How to Judge a Turf Company’s Drainage Solutions

 The sticker shock of a synthetic turf installation is real.
 Yes, the upfront cost is higher than throwing down some grass seed.
 But looking only at the initial price tag misses the bigger picture.
 The true value lies in the total cost of ownership over the turf’s lifespan.
 Think about all the expenses that disappear: no more water bills for the lawn, no weekly mowing service, no seasonal fertilizing or pest control.
 You also save your own time and energy.
 When you add up these savings year after year, a quality turf installation often pays for itself.
 It’s an investment in your property that delivers returns in both money and time, making it a smart choice for many dealers and their clients.

-What “Low Maintenance” Really Means
+What Does “Low Maintenance” Really Mean for Turf?

 One of the biggest draws of synthetic turf is that it’s “low maintenance,” but it’s important to understand that this doesn’t mean “no maintenance.”
 The good news is that the work required is minimal compared to a natural lawn.
 Instead of constant mowing, watering, and weeding, you’ll just need to perform a few simple tasks periodically.
 This includes rinsing the turf with a hose to wash away dust and pollen, removing leaves or other debris, and occasionally brushing high-traffic areas to keep the fibers standing tall.
 Following a proper installation and care guide ensures your turf looks great for years with very little effort, giving you back your weekends.